Pendant with Watch Components, Premo! Sculpey® Polymer Clay and Magic-Glos®

 It may be necessary to condition the polymer clay depending upon the brand used

 Use the ''Blending Colors in Polymer'' chart by Donna Kato for more information.

 Cleaning your hands between colors will help prevent the colors from transferring

-Mix together a ball of clay with a small amount of each of the green, metallic copper, and yellow polymer clays.
+Mix together a ball of clay with small amounts of the green, metallic copper and yellow polymer clays.
 The color of the blend can be changed by adding more of either of the colors.

 Tip: The ball of clay should be equivalent to the size of a grape.

-Roll and pinch to make an oval shape approximately 1-1/4 inches.
-To create a separate body and tail section, pinch the clay about 3/4 inch down on the oval shape.
-The "tail" section should measure approximately 1/2 inch and the body should measure approximately 3/4 inch.
+Roll and pinch to make an oval shape approximately 1-1/4 inches long.
+To create a separate body and tail section, pinch the clay about 3/4 inches down on the oval shape.
+The ''tail'' section should measure approximately 1/2 inch and the body should measure approximately 3/4 inches.
 Flatten the shape with gentle pressure.

-Tip: Using a round with a rounded edge, such as a paintbrush handle, can help make the indentation to separate the body from the tail.
+Tip: Using a tool with a rounded edge, such as a paint-brush handle, can help make the indentation to separate the body from the tail.